Autodesk-Forge/learn.forge.designautomation/webapp/README.md

 # Description

 Webapp interface that uses Design Automation to update the `width` and `height` param of DWG Dynamic Block (using AutoCAD), RVT Window Family instance (using Revit), IPT Part parameters (using Inventor) and 3DS ... (using 3dsMax).
-Also includes a `Clear Account` and `Define new Activity` features.
+Also includes a `Clear Account` (remove all AppBundles and Activities) and `Define new Activity` based on the sample code.
 Uses ASP.NET Core SignalR to update the interface.

 See other projects for bundles.